priyaprabhakar07/opentofu/README.md

-# opentofu setuo in local
+# opentofu setup in local